-1837 Table 216: RNG Seed Request Payload
+Table 227: RNG Seed Request Payload

 Response Payload

 Object REQUIRED Description

-Data Length Yes The amount of seed data used (in bytes).
+Data Length The amount of seed data used (in bytes).

+Table 228: RNG Seed Response Payload

+4.37 Hash

-- 1838 Table 217: RNG Seed Response Payload - 1839 4.37 Hash - 1840 This operation requests the server to perform a hash operation on the data provided. - The request contains information about the cryptographic parameters (hash algorithm) and the data to be - 1842 hashed. - 1843 The response contains the result of the hash operation. - 1844 The success or failure of the operation is indicated by the Result Status (and if failure the Result Reason) - in the response header.
+This operation requests the server to perform a hash operation on the data provided.

+The request contains information about the cryptographic parameters (hash algorithm) and the data to be hashed.

+The response contains the result of the hash operation.

+The success or failure of the operation is indicated by the Result Status (and if failure the Result Reason) in the response header.

 Request Payload Object REQUIRED Description Cryptographic Parameters, see 3.6 Yes The Cryptographic Parameters (Hashing Algorithm) corresponding to the particular hash method requested.
-Data Yes The data to be hashed (as a Byte String).
+Data Yes for single-part.
+No for multi- part.
+The data to be hashed (as a Byte String).
+Correlation Value, see 2.1.15 No Specifies the existing stream or by- parts cryptographic operation (as returned from a previous call to this operation).
+Init Indicator, see 2.1.16 No Initial operation as Boolean Final Indicator, see 2.1.17 No Final operation as Boolean

-1846 Table 218: MAC Request Payload
+Table 229: Hash Request Payload